LuukSchouten/LuukSchouten/README.md

 - 🌱 I’m currently learning **JAVA**

-- 💻 My hobbies are **Gaming, working out,playing piano, breakdancing and learning new things**
+- 💻 My hobbies are **Gaming, working out, playing piano, breakdancing, snowboarding and learning new things**

 - 🤝 I’m looking for help with **Learning new languages**